 Van der Waals materials & devices

-In this project, we investigate the photo- and electrically-induced topologically protected hidden (H) state, which has a few orders of magnitude lower resistivity than the thermodynamically stable CDW state and is stable at low temperatures.
-The transition time to the photoinduced state is below half a picosecond, making the material an ideal candidate for ultrafast low energy non-volatile memory device.
-We work in collaboration with the Jozef Stefan Institute (JSI) in Ljubljana, where the material is synthesized and characterized using optical methods and scanning tunneling microscopy.
-We are using the state-of-the-art cleanroom facilities at PSI to prepare the samples for measurements with x-rays from PSI’s accelerator-based photon sources to shine light on the nonequilibrium states in 1T-TaS2 using reciprocal space analysis.
+In this project, we investigate the photo- and electrically-induced so-called “hidden” state of 1T-TaS2, which has orders of magnitude lower resistivity than the thermodynamically stable insulating low-temperature state.
+The transition to this photoinduced state occurs on sub-picosecond timescale, making the material an ideal candidate for ultrafast low-energy non-volatile memory devices.
+We work in collaboration with the Jozef Stefan Institute where the material is synthesized and characterized using optical methods and scanning tunneling microscopy.
+For device fabrication, we use PSI’s state-of-the-art cleanroom facilities and employ synchrotron and X-ray free-electron laser techniques to shine light on the equilibrium and non-equilibrium physics.

 Charge configuration memory devices: energy efficiency and switching speed

 A. Mraz, R. Venturini, D. Svetin, V. Sever, I. A. Mihailovic, I. Vaskivskyi, B. Ambrozic, G. Dražić, M. D’Antuono, D. Stornaiuolo, F. Tafuri, D. Kazazis, J. Ravnik, Y. Ekinci, D. Mihailovic